 When we’re introduced to a young Dr. Dre (aka Andre Young), his Roy Ayers induced blissed out reverie is violently interrupted by his irate single mother.
 She castigates him for failing to attend a job interview while simultaneously reminding him how hard she worked to keep a roof over their heads and food on the table.
 Dre isn’t having a word of it, and packs his bags so he can pursue his music career free of persistent maternal nagging.
 The film is giving us a sense of the burden black single mothers carry imparting the importance of developing personal responsibility and meaningful job skills in the absence of strong, paternal role models.

-We meet a young Ice Cube (aka O’Shea Jackson) penning rhymes and staring out the school bus window.
+We meet a young Ice Cube (aka O’Shea Jackson) penning rhymes as he stares out the school bus window.
 Middle-class white teenagers idle away to pop music in fancy cars and clothes while he awaits being shipped back to the dreary impoverishment of Compton.
 The bus ride home is interrupted by armed gangsters whose sole intention is to intimidate the kids who taunted them during the route.
 Once again, we’re reminded that gangsters were a common phenomenon in South Central LA, and the thug life offered a sense of purpose, belonging and upward mobility for young blacks who faced a seemingly hopeless existence short on positive parental figures or examples.

 Upon his arrival home, he is treated to the prodigious turntable skills of Dre who had recently taken up residence on his couch.
 With the knockout combination of Dre’s instincts for production and Cube’s pugilistic street poetry, the two friends set their sights on carving out a new sound in rap that reflected the gritty reality of life in Compton.
 The bonds of friendship which created a new hip-hop dynasty were sealed.

 One of the great strengths of the film is the absence of phony PC propriety and artificial attempts at racial correctness.
 The unvarnished portrait of urban black speech and gender relations all by itself is a glorious kick in the teeth to social justice warriors who are constantly bitching about “harmful representations in the media of Marginalized Group (fill in the blank)”.
 Admittedly, the portraits are not the most flattering towards this particular segment of the African-American population, but when contrasted with the modern Hollywood PC orthodoxy which mandates that blacks always be portrayed in a positive light, this film feels like it’s making an above average attempt at honesty instead of trying to pander to phony leftist piety.
 In an early scene where Dre and Cube are given a slot to perform at a popular nightclub, the owner sternly reminds the young MCs that he wants the people focused on “pussy, not pistols”.
 They ignore his admonitions and perform the track to overwhelming enthusiasm.
-The track contained many of the lyrical themes which became commonplace within the gangsta rap genre: gritty, profanity laced realism, unrepentant portraits of guns and criminal activity, and raunchy sex.
+The track contained many of the lyrical themes which became commonplace within the gangsta rap genre: gritty, profanity laced realism defined by unrepentant portraits of guns, criminal activity, and raunchy sex.

 In many ways, the film is the story of Eazy- E’s role in creating NWA’s success.
 Emboldened by the positive reception to their track, Dre and Cube convince Eazy-E to bankroll their first recorded effort.
 When the crew they hire unceremoniously quit, Dre persuades E to sing the lead vocal.
 Here, the film gives an interesting insight into Dre’s gift for producing as well as E’s unsteady flow at this early stage in their career.
 The result of this effort was “Boyz In Da Hood” and this initial success laid the groundwork for NWA.